Raffles City Chongqing: Overview

 Raffles City Chongqing consists of eight skyscrapers situated on a site covering 9.2 hectares, in Yuzhong District, at the tip of the peninsula where the Yangtze and Jialing Rivers meet.

 Atop four of the 250-metre-tall towers is an enclosed skyway, called the Crystal.
 Two 350-metre-tall towers connect to them, each via a cantilever bridge.
 Two other 250-metre-tall towers are adjacent to these six.

-The project will contain 1.12 million square metres of space, 817,000 square metres of which will be floor space and will include 150,000m² of offices and 1,400 residences, a hotel, a 235,000m² shopping mall, and landscaped grounds.
+The project contains 1.12 million square metres of space, 817,000 square metres of which is floor space and includes 150,000m2 of office space and 1,400 residences, a hotel, a 235,000m2 shopping mall, and landscaped grounds.

 The buildings are reinforced concrete with concrete-encased steel columns and steel floor spanning.
 The height to tip is 354.5 metres with 79 above-ground floors and 3 below.

 The Crystal

 The Crystal is an enclosed 300-metre-long horizontal skyway that sits atop four of the buildings.
-It is 32.5m wide and 26.5m high.
-The Crystal will set a record for being the highest in the world linking the highest number of towers.
 The exterior consists of approximately 3,000 glass panels and nearly 5,000 aluminum panels.
-The Crystal was constructed in nine parts.
-Four were constructed on the top of the towers and the three middle parts were prefabricated and raised from the ground and installed.

-Within the Crystal, there will be two swimming pools, restaurants, a gallery, gardens with trees, and a viewing site.
+The Crystal set a record as the highest skybridge in the world linking the most number of towers.
+It includes an observation deck, park, restaurants, and a private clubhouse.

 Design and recognition

-The project was designed by architect Moshe Safdie.
-It was inspired by Chinese sailing vessels and is a tribute to Chongqing historical past as a maritime trading centre.
+The project was designed by architect Moshe Safdie, who also designed Singapore's similar-looking Marina Bay Sands.
+It was inspired by Chinese sailing vessels and is a tribute to Chongqing's historical past as a trading centre.

 Raffles City Chongqing won the China Tall Building Innovation Award.